Secure Backend Proxy

 This keeps credentials on the backend while still using the SDK's normal room flow.

-Frontend examples by framework
+Frontend adapter examples

 React